Bland Shire New South Wales - an unmissable corner of Australia

 The Shire’s major centre of West Wyalong is located at the junction of the Newell and Mid-Western Highways, within a 160 km radius of Wagga Wagga, Griffith, Forbes, Parkes and Cowra.
 Canberra is less than 300 km away.

-The Bland Shire is a blossoming rural economy built largely around agriculture, with production of sheep, cattle, wheat and other crop varieties comprising much of the region’s revenue.
+Bland Shire New South Wales is a blossoming rural economy built largely around agriculture, with production of sheep, cattle, wheat and other crop varieties comprising much of the region’s revenue.

 Pace Farm operate the largest egg producing facility in the Southern Hemisphere in West Wyalong while the AWB have invested heavily in the region through its modern grain handling facility in West Wyalong.